evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-3.md

 EFUA AMBALO
 Your awakening must continue before you learn such things.
 The Yellow King instructs you to find the Dreaming One.
-He told me of a sacred dream realm, larger than anyplace on earth, which was watched over by a golden disc.
-He told me of its wonder, how it filled the sky with wisps of gold.
 You will find this dreamer, he can achieve your awakening.
 ~~~

+Efua goes on to describe what the Dreaming One told him about the other realm.
+It's a sacred dream realm, larger than anyplace on earth,
+which was watched over by a golden disc.
+Efua makes broad gestures when describing its wonder,
+and how it filled the sky with wisps of gold.

-The PCs set off to find him.[^dream]
+The PCs set off to find the Dreaming One.[^dream]

-[^guard]:
-	**{ Reassurance }**:
-	If the PCs are smooth enough, Efua will lower his guard.

 [^dream]:
     This is a dream representation of the Tendril Medallion.